+SUPPORT STAFF

-SUPPORT STAFF: Besides the instructional staff, the preschool department has support staff to assist with the implementation of the program.
+Besides the instructional staff, the preschool department has support staff to assist with the implementation of the program.
 The support staff includes:

-Early Childhood Principal - is responsible for the administrative oversight of the preschool program including: overseeing the preschool budget, five-year preschool program plan, the implementation of the comprehensive curriculum and appropriate early childhood practices, registration, recruitment, professional development, contract compliance with preschool providers, transition, communicating with school district and special services, etc.
+The John Robert Lewis Early Childhood Center Principal is responsible for the administrative oversight of the preschool program including overseeing the preschool budget, five-year preschool program plan, the implementation of the comprehensive curriculum and appropriate early childhood practices, registration, recruitment, professional development, contract compliance with preschool providers, transition, communicating with school district and special services, etc.

-Fiscal Specialist - is responsible for monitoring each contracting private provider and/or Head Start agency for compliance with the preschool program contract; track and report teacher certification information; monitor expenses and review quarterly expenditure reports and provides financial management assistance to contracting private providers and Head Start in developing and monitoring their annual budgets.
+Fiscal Specialist is responsible for monitoring each contracting private provider and/or Head Start agency for compliance with the preschool program contract; track and report teacher certification information; monitor expenses and review quarterly expenditure reports and provides financial management assistance to contracting private providers and Head Start in developing and monitoring their annual budgets.

-Master Teachers - they work directly with the instructional staff and they model, coach, informally observe using structured observation instruments and provide feedback to teachers to assist with the implementation of the comprehensive curriculum and the NJ Preschool Teaching and Learning Standards.
+Instructional Coaches - they work directly with the instructional staff and they model, coach, informally observe using structured observation instruments and provide feedback to teachers to assist with the implementation of the comprehensive curriculum and the NJ Preschool Teaching and Learning Standards.
+WE are welcoming a new instructional coach this year, Ms. Shardea Brown.